|“With every mistake we must surely be learning.” [George Harrison]

 - The Max Kade Haus is the University’s German Residence, located in North Quad.
 It hosts a weekly “Kaffeestunde” (informal conversation hour, perhaps with coffee) and a weekly “Deutschtisch” (same as Kaffeestunde, but over dinner), where residents and guests can chat informally in German.

 - Look for a sign-in sheet at these events.
-Schokoladenstunde will be facilitated by a German instructor; Kade events will be facilitated by the Head Resident.
 The facilitator will inform me that you were there.
-You could use this to make up 2 "A&P Tally" points.
+You can make up 2 “A&P Tally” points by attending (for the full hour).

 - My office hours: Please take advantage of this resource – don’t be shy!!

-- German Lab: Mon - Thu 1-4 pm: German Lab Alcove in the Language Resource Center in North Quad: You can go to the German Lab for help with any kind of German-related question.
+- German Lab: Mon – Thu 1-4 pm.
+The German Lab meets virtually – sign up for the German Lab here.
+You can go to the German Lab for help with any kind of German-related question.
 You can ask for help with assignments, for grammar explanations, or you can just go to practice speaking.
-If the instructor is speaking to another student when you arrive, please let him/her know you're there and where you'll be waiting so s/he can get you when s/he's ready!

 - LS&A Academic Advising ((734) 764-0332; 1255 Angell Hall).
 If you are falling behind or doing poorly in one or more courses, or just want advice on how to study more effectively, please make an appointment to see an academic advisor as soon as possible: the earlier you try to address the problem, the better your chances of solving it.
 If you are not an LS&A student, please consult the Academic Advising Office for your school.